The Mediterranean Diet

 What is the Mediterranean Diet?

-There is no single definition of the Mediterranean Diet, but in general it relies on a largely-plant based diet high in vegetables, whole grains, beans, nuts, fish and olive oil, all ingredients that have long been staples in the diets of people living in Mediterranean countries.
+There is no single definition of the Mediterranean Diet, but in general, it relies on a largely plant based diet high in vegetables, whole grains, beans, nuts, fish, and olive oil, all ingredients that have long been staples in the diets of people living in Mediterranean countries.
 The diet is largely plant-based and its main fat source is extra virgin olive oil, which is packed with a range of heart-healthy fats.
-The diet emerged in 1960, after studies began to show that heart disease was responsible for less deaths in Mediterranean countries like Italy and Greece than in northern European countries and the United States.
-Subsequent studies have shown a litany of other health benefits from eating this way, including lower chances of developing cardiovascular diseases, strokes, type 2 diabetes and strokes.
-The Mediterranean Diet has also shown to be an effective weight loss tool for many.
+The diet emerged in 1960 after studies began to show that heart disease was responsible for fewer deaths in Mediterranean countries like Italy and Greece than in northern European countries and the United States.
+Subsequent studies have shown a litany of other health benefits from eating this way, including lower chances of developing cardiovascular diseases, strokes, type 2 diabetes, and strokes.
+The Mediterranean Diet has also been shown to be an effective weight loss tool for many.

 What Can I Eat?

 - Herbs and spices such as garlic, basil and rosemary

 - Red wine (one glass a night)

 What Can I Eat Every Once in a While?

 What Can’t I Eat?

 - Processed foods